Corporate intelligence firms follow U.S. graft probes to Asia

 There are plenty of recent cases where a Western firm’s conduct in Asia has brought the lawman knocking.

-Wynn Resorts (WYNN.O) (1128.HK) and its largest shareholder, Kazuo Okada, have exchanged accusations of bribery involving casinos in Macau and the Philippines, triggering investigations on both sides of the globe.
+Wynn Resorts and its largest shareholder, Kazuo Okada, have exchanged accusations of bribery involving casinos in Macau and the Philippines, triggering investigations on both sides of the globe.

 The sums of money in question don’t have to be massive.